tmcgrath/cassandra-ingest/README.md

 [2] https://streamsets.com/documentation/datacollector/3.4.0/help/datacollector/UserGuide/Pipeline_Design/CDC-Overview.html?hl=cdc

-.
+[3] // TODO links for binlog setup

 ##### Notes & Possible Improvement Ideas

 * Docker container with all of this and maybe even using DataStax

-* Use Oracle or some other source for both pipelines
+* Different source example; i.e. use Oracle or some other source for both pipelines

-* Implement a Stream Processor.
-Example: 1 pipeline for batch and streaming cdc to Kafka and 1 pipeline from Kafka to Cassandra.
+* Implement a Stream Processor pipeline with Kafka, Pulsar or Kinesis.
+Example: 1 pipeline for batch and streaming cdc pipelines to Kafka and 1 pipeline from Kafka to Cassandra.

 * Others?